Weiki886/image-compressor/README.md

 ## Privacy Statement

 This tool runs entirely in your browser.
 All image processing operations are performed locally, and your images are never uploaded to any server, ensuring the security of your image data.

+## License

+This project is licensed under the MIT License.
+This means you are free to use, modify, and distribute this code for personal or commercial purposes as long as you include the original license and copyright notice.

+See the [LICENSE](LICENSE) file for details.